 Justin | Builder

-Justin is a 10th grader francophone born in Edmonton Alberta, he is currently attending Maurice-Lavallée high school as it is his school of choice.
-He not done many robotic-related things before he joined Team Helios, but he was inspired to join the team because he had experience building things for fun and in classes.
-Justin is new to Team Helios and is eager to learn from his mistakes as well as develop new skills.
+Justin is an 11th grade francophone student born in Edmonton Alberta.
+He is currently attending Maurice-Lavallée high school as it is his school of choice.
+Before he joined the team in grade ten, he had minimal experience working on robots and programming.
+But, he was inspired to join the team because he had experience building things for fun and in classes.
+This is Justin’s second year on Team Helios and is eager to learn from his mistakes as well as develop new skills.
 He is a builder this year and plans to be a builder in the future.